 - Optimize images and use different types of caching.

-- Minify and combine files to reduce bandwidth and resources needed to load a website.
+- Minify and combine JS and CSS files to reduce bandwidth and resources needed to load a website.

 Usability testing is carried out by testers or small focus groups based on the website’s target audience.
 This process involves testing how the user interacts with the system and identifying any weak points for correction.
 Let’s take a look at some key aspects of usability testing.

 Testing navigation usability involves analyzing how a user interacts with web pages.
 It means ensuring the navigation is simple, and that all the buttons, boxes, and links function.
 During the navigation testing process, the user accesses your interface with a particular task to complete.
 Each step they take, including click position and timing, is recorded.